-I need not tell you I have been able to change that at 712 South Colorado St. J. W. Baze, 406 West Neely situation in most places.
+I need not tell you I have been able to change that situation in most places.
 And right here I certainly want to thank you for the assistance you have given me along that line.
 I was happy to see your seat vacant.

 So, if you really want to help my cause against Christ, please see to it that your place will remain vacant on each Sunday evening.
 I will make sure to have one of my little imps sitting there in that vacant seat to help discourage the speaker and throw coldness on the meeting.

 Then, gradually perhaps we can get the "Faithful Few" around to our way of thinking, and you can save hat much money on the light bills.
-I really would like to see your church dark each Sunday evening.
+I really would like 0 see your church dark each Sunday evening.

-Thanking you again for the splendid co-operation you have already given and trusting that I may continue to count on you for your future assistance, I remain.
+Thanking you again for the splendid co-operation on have already given and trusting that I may coninue to count on you for your future assistance, I emain.

 Hopefully your adversary, Satan.

 (Selected by Bro.
 Bob Savage)

 It is through the door of service that men enter he house of joy.
-Service in Jesus' name is the key to happiness.
+Service in Jesus' name is the key to lappiness.
 (Matt.
 25:23)

 Ronny Wade, 4000 Crenshaw, Ft.
-Worth, Tex., Feb. tion of the entire brotherhood.
-It was the pleasure of 12.-I have been attending college and preaching part of the time.
+Worth, Tex., Feb.
+12.-I have been attending college and preaching part of the time.
 I have especially enjoyed the last 3 issues of the OPA.
 Here are 3 subs.
 I wish I could do more for the paper.